-- Estimated returns for each major asset class consistent with market conditions on the valuation date, the expected time horizon over which benefits are expected to be paid, and the target asset mix specified in the Plan's investment policy. - Implicit provision for investment expenses approximately determined as the average rate of investment expenses paid from the fund over the last three year - Implicit provision for non-investment expenses determined as the average rate of non-investment expenses paid from the fund over the last three years - A margin for adverse deviations of 0.00%
+- An assumed investment return based on estimated returns for each major asset class that are consistent with market conditions on the valuation date modified to include a provision for increases in market interest rates to a level higher than current historically low levels, on the expected time horizon over which benefits are expected to be paid, and on the target asset mix specified in the Plan's investment policy. - An assumed passive investment management expense provision which represents the hypothetical fees for passive investment management of assets based on estimated fees charged by index managers for balanced mandates.

+Discount Rate

+- An implicit non-investment management expense provision based on as the average rate of non-investment expenses paid from the fund over the last 3 years. - A margin for adverse deviations of 0.00% as per the terms of engagement